DylanMeeus/springboot_jwt_blog/_posts/2015-08-31-an-introduction-to-microservices-usage-patterns.markdown

 ---
 layout: post
-title: "An Introduction to Microservices Usage Patterns"
+title: "An Introduction to Microservices, Part 1"
 description: "Learn what are microservices and how they are used in the industry"
 date: 2015-08-31 18:00
 author: